 First, a big warning about downgrading your device — it will be wiped completely to factory settings in the process.
 If you have an archived backup from a version of iOS at least as old as the version you are downgrading to, you will be able to restore that backup; if not, you are going to be starting over from scratch.

-Before you start this process make sure you have backed up any photos, videos or other content from your device that you wouldn’t want to lose.
+Before you start this process make sure to back up your iPhone.
+That includes backing up any photos, videos or other content from your device that you wouldn’t want to lose.

 2. Select the version of iOS you wish to download.
 Only “Signed IPSWs” with the green checkmark will work for the method that we are going to use through iTunes.
 Older unsigned versions would require a jailbroken iOS device and a restore outside of iTunes.